UN expresses 'horror' over reports of Libya mass graves | DW | 11.06.2020

 In recent weeks, forces loyal to the GNA recaptured territory in northwestern Libya, including the Tripoli airport, with the help of Turkish drones.

-Hifter supports a rival government in Tobruk.
-In February, the UN-backed government suspended cease-fire talks in Geneva after Hifter's forces attacked key positions in the capital, including its port.
+Haftar supports a rival government in Tobruk.
+In February, the UN-backed government suspended cease-fire talks in Geneva after Haftar's forces attacked key positions in the capital, including its port.

 Earlier this month, the LNA abandoned remaining positions in Tripoli's southern suburbs to advancing government troops.

-The US and EU have called for a cease-fire following Hifter's losses.
-However, the GNA intends to push forward towards Sirte, the last significant settlement before the boundary between western Libya and Hifter's stronghold in the east.
+The US and EU have called for a cease-fire following Haftar's losses.
+However, the GNA intends to push forward towards Sirte, the last significant settlement before the boundary between western Libya and Haftar's stronghold in the east.

 Read more: Germany exports millions in arms to Libya war belligerents, despite embargo